pradeepin2/pradeepin2/_posts/2023-11-13-creating-web-component-typescript.md

 3. Doing this will not work.
 As Typescript needs to be compiled into Javascript.

 4. So load the library that compiles the typescript and loads Javascript.
+[Code is here](https://github.com/pradeepin2/create-web-component-typescript)

 5. So try online fork [this repo](https://github.com/pradeepin2/create-web-component-typescript) and deploy it as a github page to see web component created in Typescript